forstermatth/2720-group/README.md

 Members: Matt Forster, Justin Werre, Josh Enns, Huy Nguyen

 Build Instructions
+  1. If on a UofL lab computer (need the use of `/opt/centos/devtoolset-1.1/root/usr/bin/g++`), do a `git checkout uoflmachine` before using make.
-  1. To compile the project, use makein the root directory.
+  2. To compile the project, use `make` in the root directory.
-  2. The schedtarget builds the production code, while the teststarget builds the testing code.
+  2. The `sched` target builds the production code, while the `tests` target builds the testing code.
-  3. To run the tests, execute tests.
+  3. To run the tests, execute `tests`.
-  4. To start the program, execute sched.
+  4. To start the program, execute `sched`.

 The program takes in a .xml filename as input, and can include relative or absolute paths.
 We have included a test input file, located at testfiles/demo.xml.